Kingofkode/image-filter-project/README.md

 Views can be nested inside other views to create view hierarchies, which offer a convenient way to organize related content.
 Nesting a view creates a parent-child relationship between the child view being nested and the parent.
 A parent view may contain any number of child views but each child view has only one parent view.
 When a child view’s visible area extends outside of the bounds of its parent view, no clipping of the child view's content occurs.
 The geometry of each view is defined by its `xPos`, `yPos`, `viewWidth`, and `viewHeight` properties.

 #### Creating a view
 The following example creates a 200 x 200 blue view and places its top-left corner at the point (10, 10) in the parent view's coordinate system (once it is added to that parent view).
 The color was changed to blue in this example.
-The full list of a View's customizable properties can be found [here](View.md)
+The full list of View's customizable properties can be found [here](View.md)
 ```
 // Initializes new view object
 final View blueView = new View(10, 10, 200, 200);